 Codependent couples are usually out-of-balance.
 Frequently, there are struggles for power and control.
 There may be an imbalance of power or one partner has taken on responsibilities for the other.
 They’re anxious, resentful, and feel guilty and responsible for their partner’s needs, feelings and moods, and even at times, behavior.
 Then they try to control one another to feel okay and get their own needs met.
 Rather than respect each other’s separateness and individuality, they can’t tolerate disagreement and appease or blame one another without taking responsibility for themselves.
 Often, what they dislike in their partner is the very thing they can’t accept in themselves.

 In other cases, it’s more obvious that one partner needs the other for emotional stability, as in the case of alcoholic relationships.
 Financial dependence doesn’t necessarily create codependence, where the dependent partner has good self-esteem and emotional support outside the marriage.
 Even spouses who appear more capable and stronger may be equally dependent on the relationship.
 They need someone to care for in order to feel needed, worthwhile, and not alone, while their other partner feels valued by receiving.
 Successful narcissists can be very dependent.
 They need someone to adore and look up to them.

 However, they share power equally and take responsibility for their own feelings, actions, and contribution to the relationship.
 Because they have self-esteem and healthy boundaries, they can manage their thoughts and feelings on their own and don’t have to control someone else to feel okay.
 They can allow for each others’ differences and honor one another’s separateness.
 Thus, they’re not afraid to be honest and can listen to their partner’s feelings and needs without feeling guilty or becoming defensive.
 Since their self-esteem doesn’t depend upon their partner, they don’t fear intimacy, and independence doesn’t threaten the relationship.
-In fact, the relationship gives them each more freedom.
+In fact, the relationship gives them more freedom.
 There’s mutual respect and support for one another’s personal goals, but both are committed to the relationship.

 © Darlene Lancer 2012